-When we dive into a pool, we enliven the surface of the water.
+When we dive into the ocean, we enliven the surface of the water.

-Transcending is like taking a dive into a pool.
-Wherever we dive, we’ll create ripples or waves.
+Transcending is like taking a dive into the ocean.
+Wherever we dive we’ll create a big splash.
 We enliven the surface of the water.
-Likewise, when we allow the mind to come home and experience pure consciousness, we will enliven the qualities of our consciousness.
-These qualities were described in “the highest human experience” section as unity, pure positivity and connectedness.
-All the beneficial effects measured during the Transcendental Meditation practice, in particular in the brain – see full brain development – are the result of enlivening these qualities of consciousness.
+Likewise when we allow the mind to come home, and experience pure consciousness, we will enliven the qualities of our consciousness.
+These qualities were described in the highest human experience as unity, pure positivity, and being connected.
+All spectacular effects measured during Transcendental Meditation practice, in particular in the brain are the result of enlivening these qualities.

-But, when we dive into a pool, we not only create an impact where we dive but also waves that spread out over the entire pool.
-When we transcend, qualities of unity are not only enlivened within our own consciousness but also in the consciousness of the people around us.
-The effect may not be as strong as within ourselves but there is an effect nevertheless and it is measurable.
+But when we dive into the ocean we won’t only create a splash where we dive in, but also waves that spread out over the entire ocean.
+When we transcend, these qualities of unity are not only enlivened within our own consciousness, but also in the people around is.
+The effect may not be as strong as within ourselves, but there is an effect nevertheless, and it is measurable.

 It’s like a lightbulb.
 How can a small light bulb light up a large room?
 Because the light bulb is connected to the entire room though an electromagnetic field.
-The light bulb simply enlivens this field, it creates a vibration, of light waves.
+The light bulb simply enlivens this field, it creates a vibration, light waves.
 These light waves spread out over the entire field, and the entire room lights up.
-When we switch off the light the field doesn’t disappears.
+When you switch off the light the electromagnetic field doesn’t disappears.
 The field is always there in an omnipresent state.
-But if it is no longer enlivened in the room, the room goes dark.
+But if it is no longer enlivened in our room, the room goes dark nevertheless.

-Just as a room will be dark without light, so also the mind will also only shine when positivity is enlivened in the surroundings.
+Just like a room can only be dark without light, the mind can only be negative if no positivity is being enlivened in its surroundings.

 We can observe the same in our society.
 The field that lies at the origin of our subjective world of thoughts and feelings is always present.
-This is what physicists have described as the Unified Field.
-Without this field, there would be no life.
-But, because we forgot how to “switch on the light” and how to enliven this field through transcending, society has fallen into problems.
-When people forget their unified nature, then crime, corruption, accidents and many other symptoms of negative behaviours tend to surface in society.
+This is what is now described in physics as the Unified Field.
+Without this field there would be no life.
+But because we forgot how to “switch on the light”, and how to enliven this field through transcending, our society will be in darkness.
+When people forgot their unified nature and crime, corruption, accidents and many other symptoms of negative behavious will surface in society.

-However, to light up an entire city we don’t need lights everywhere.
-Some lights here and there will suffice.
-In a similar manner, we do not require everyone to transcend in order to enliven the qualities of transcending everywhere.
-1% of society appears to be sufficient to make the difference.
-“Light”, in terms of the human mind, is consciousness and is that which makes us humane.
-So, yesterday someone saw no wrong in harming somebody else for personal profit.
-Today, it no longer feels right.
+However, to light up an entire city we don’t require lights everywhere.
+Some lights here and there suffice.
+In a similar way we do not require everyone to transcend in order to enliven the qualities of transcending everywhere.
+One percent of society appears to be sufficient.
+“Light”, in terms of the human mind, is consciousness: those things that make us humane.
+So yesterday someone saw no wrong in harming somebody else for personal profit.
+Today it no longer feels right.
 The thought to commit a crime no longer comes up.
-Doesn’t that sound like an efficient way to combat crime?
+Does that sound like an efficient way to combat crime?

-This prediction was put to the test in 1975 in a number of U.S. cities where at least 1% of the population were practicing TM.
-Scientists then requested crime statistics from the FBI and looked to see if there was a measurable difference between these “1% cities”, compared to previous trends in those cities, as compared to control cities, and also as compared to the general trends in the U.S. The numbers showed an average drop in crime of over 20% from one year to the next.
-This was a significant decrease that could not have occurred by chance (p<.001) and for which they were unable to find an alternative explanation.
+This prediction was put to the test in 1975, when Maharishi and the Transcendental Meditation technique were at the height of their popularity, and so many people were learning the technique (half a million within one year in the US alone) that suddenly in a number of cities at least 1 percent of the population were practicing TM.
+Scientists then requested crime statistics from the FBI, and looked at whether there was a measurable difference between these 1 percent cities, as compared to previous trends in these cities, as compared to control cities, and as compared to the general trends in the U.S. The numbers showed a drop in crime of over 20% from one year to the next.
+This was a significant decrease, that could not have occurred by chance (p<.001) and for which they were unable to find an alternative explanation.
 Several studies have since confirmed these results.

-In 1978, Maharishi took things one step further.
-From the old Vedic texts, he revived various advanced meditation techniques, that people could learn if they already practiced the TM technique.
-He called these techniques the TM Sidhi Programme and Yogic Flying.
-In particular, the latter technique turned out to have a very special ordering effect on body and brain.
+In 1978 Maharishi took things one step further.
+From the old Vedic texts he revived various advanced meditation techniques, that people could learn if they already practiced the TM techniques.
+He called these techniques the TM Sidhi program and Yogic Flying.
+In particular the latter technique turned out to have a very special effect on body and brain.

-During the TM practice, a reverse correlation between physical rest and EEG coherence had been observed – EEG coherence is a way of measuring the unity or orderliness, of the brain.
-When the body entered deeper rest, as measured, for example, through the pulse, the brain started to function in a more coherent holistic manner.
-During Yogic Flying, this EEG coherence increased even more than during TM practice but did so while the body was becoming active (light hopping), along with a corresponding heart rate increase (see “lift” in the graph). (source International journal of Neuroscience) This results in a much faster integration of transcending with activity, as a result of which all TM effects are intensified.
+During TM practice a reversed correlation between physical rest and EEG coherence had been observed.
+(EEG coherence is a way to measure the unity in the brain).
+When the body entered deeper rest, as measured for example through the pulse, the brain started to work in a more coherent manner, as one whole.
+During Yogic Flying this EEG coherence increased even more than during TM practice, but did so while the body was becoming active (light hopping), along with a corresponding heart rate increase (see “lift” in the graph). (source International journal of Neuroscience) This results in a much faster integration of transcending with activity, as a result of which all TM effects are intensified.

-But Yogic Flying also turned out to have a much powerful effect on society, displaying an exponential growth of the original effect.
+But Yogic Flying also turned out to have a much stronger effect on our society, even displaying an exponential growth of the effect.

-In physics, the force of a wave increases exponentially with its height.
+A law exists in physics that states that the force of the wave increases exponentially with its height.
 We can easily illustrate this.
-If 3 individuals are standing around a lake and take turns jumping into the water, then this will create 3 sets of waves, each one with its own height and reach and area of the lake that it influence.
-But, if these 3 individuals were to hold hands and jump into the water together, then 3 individual waves would add together to produce one bigger wave.
-This wave will be 3 times as high, but will cover an area that grows exponentially, to be 9 times as large.
+If 3 individuals are standing around a lake and take turns jumping into the lake, then this will create 3 waves, each with their own height and reach, and the area of the lake they influence before they die out.
+But if these 3 individuals were to hold hands and jump into the water together, then 3 individual waves amount to one big wave.
+This wave will be 3 times as high, but will cover an area that grows exponentially, an area 9 times as large.

-The same phenomena can be observed with TM practitioners and Yogic Flying.
-If, in a city, 1% of the population practices the TM technique in their homes, then this is similar to dozens of people taking turns jumping into the lake, creating waves.
+The same phenomena can be observed in TM practitioners and Yogic Flying.
+If in a city 1% of the population practices the TM technique, in their homes, then this is similar to dozens of people taking turns jumping into the lake, creating waves.
 1% suffices to revive the lake and to create an effect for the entire population.
-But if these individuals practice the Yogic Flying technique together as a group, then this would be like them all holding hands and jumping into the lake together.
-So, instead of 1% of the population being required, now only the square root of 1% is required!
+But if these individuals would practice the Yogic Flying technique together as a group, then this would be similar to them all holding hands and jumping into the lake together.
+Instead of 1% only the square root of 1% is required.

 1. Scientists only needed to select a region with a lot of social stress, for example a city with a high crime rate, or even a war zone, and with trends that indicate a worsening of the situation, so nobody in their right mind would predict an improvement.

-2. The scientist would then make a public prediction that the situation would improve as soon as the Yogic Flyers arrive: war activity would reduce, crime would go down, economic activity would improve etc. They would set precise start and end dates for the experiment.
-They would also predict that the situation would deteriorate again as soon as the Yogic Flyers leave and they would estimate/predict in advance, how they will measure the changes.
+2. The scientist would then make a public prediction that the situation would improve as soon as the Yogic Flyers arrive: wars would stop, crime would go down, stock markets would improve etc. They would set precise start and end dates for the experiment.
+They also predicted that the situation would deteriorate again as soon as the Yogic Flyers leave.
+They predict in advance how they will measure the changes.

 3. At the exact start date the Yogic Flyers arrive.
 They remain in their hotel, with as little interaction with the outside world as possible, and at the exact end date they leave.